 Step 1: Visit this page of official Google Chrome and click the Download Chrome button.

-Step 2: Clicking the Download Chrome button will take you to the license terms page where you need to click the Accept and Install button to download the web setup file of Chrome.
+Step 2: Clicking the Download Chrome button will take you to the license terms page where you need to click the Accept and Install button to download the web setup file.

 If you are concerned about the automatic data collection, uncheck Help us to make Google Chrome better by automatically sending usage statistics and crash reports to Google option before clicking the Accept and Install button.

 If you are on Firefox, you will need to click the Save button to save the web setup file on your PC.

-Step 3: Run the web setup of your Windows 10 PC where you would like to get the Chrome installed to download and run the Chrome browser.
+Step 3: Run the web setup on your Windows 10 PC where you would like to get the browser installed.

 After the installation, you will see the following screen with instructions on how to set Chrome as the default browser.
 You can also refer to our how to set Chrome as the default web browser in Windows 10 guide for step-by-step directions.